-Graduate assistants are required to work at least 20 hours per week.
+Graduate assistants are required to work at least the specified number of hours.
+(Please note that international nonimmigrant students on F-1 and J-1 visas may not work more than 20 hours per week while classes are in session.)
 Students may not be required to report to work during school breaks, unless otherwise required to do so by the supervisor.